How to write lists inside a markdown table?

 -

-Gabriel Petrovay over 10 yearsI tend to accept your answer.
+Gabriel Petrovay almost 10 yearsI tend to accept your answer.
 But I wait 1-2 days more, maybe someone posts a hack (if answer accepted, no one will look at it, except others with the same problem)

 -